Customer Education: A Beginner’s Guide

 When choosing the right customer education software, consider the following factors:

-Is it user friendly?
+Is it user-friendly?

 Can it record metrics?

-You’ll need a way to measure the success of your customer education initiative and share the results with your leadership team.
+You’ll need a way to measure the success of your customer education efforts and share the results with your leadership team.
 It’s best to invest in an LMS with strong analytical capabilities so you can demonstrate the value of the education program in terms of customer satisfaction, engagement, and performance.
 It also offers invaluable insights into how the program can be improved.

 Is it scalable?